cfpb/fuzzy-state-search/README.md

   console.log( 'User lives in ' + state );
 };

-// Get their coordinates using the HTML5 gelocation API. navigator.geolocation.getCurrentPosition( logState );
+// Get their coordinates using the HTML5 geolocation API. navigator.geolocation.getCurrentPosition( logState );
 ```